bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_intro %}

 {% si_step Restart the Crazyflie %}
- Place the copter in the middle of your flying areas facing x
+* Place the copter in the middle of your flying areas on a level surface facing the anchor systems positive x-axis.
+* Turn on or restart the Crazyflie 2.0.
 {% img Restart the Crazyflie; wide; /images/tutorials/getting_started_with_lps/restart_the_crazyflie.png %}
 {% endsi_step %}

-{% si_step Connect to the client %}
+{% si_step Connect to the Crazyflie 2.0 %}
+* Connect to the Crazyflie 2.0
+* It might take a couple of seconds for the position estimate to stabilize.
+You can verify that it has stabilized by checking that the position in the LPS tab corresponds to the physical position.

 {% endsi_step %}

 {% si_step Set assisted mode to Position hold %}
+* Open the flight tab and select position hold mode from the assisted mode drop down list.
 {% endsi_step %}

 {% si_step Flying with a gamepad %}